ADVANCED MASSAGE

 Course Duration

-The course will run over eleven weekends over the period of a year.
-Total contact hours will be 165 hours with approximately 340 hours of home study.
+The course will run once a month for eleven weekends over the period of a year.

 Method of Study

 The course will be run over eleven weekends.
 Weekends will be run approximately once a month and will cover both the practical and theoretical elements of the course.
-This learning will be supplemented by approximately 34 hours of home study each month which will include assignments, practice of techniques, case studies and a dissertation.
-Students will be encouraged to form small study groups to allow practice of practical techniques between weekends.
+This learning will be supplemented by home study each month which will include assignments, practice of techniques, case studies and a research paper.
+Students will also be expected to both shadow and conduct case studies on tutors, for at least 3 half days throughout the course.
+They will also be encouraged to form small study groups to allow practice of practical techniques between weekends.

 Course Material